 Reading is a form of meditation.

 I hate yoga.
-I spend the entire session inside my own head, working myself up, until all pretences at finding my calm, happy place fly out the window.
-Same goes for traditional forms of meditation for me; in general, they are counter-productive and leave me feeling more anxious and, on top of everything, like I've failed at something.
+I spend the entire session inside my own head, working myself up, until all pretenses at finding my calm, happy place fly out the window.
+Same goes for traditional forms of meditation for me; in general, they are counterproductive and leave me feeling more anxious and, on top of everything, like I’ve failed at something.
 Reading, on the other hand, quiets my swirling, nagging, oppressive thoughts.
 Books are my happy place; reading is a solace when everything else feels scary.
 Settling down and diving into a good novel is the metaphorical process of wrapping oneself in a protective cocoon and shutting out all of the dangers from the outside world.
-It's peaceful and calm.
-Most importantly, it's safe — and anyone who deals with anxiety knows what a special and elusive thing that sense of safety can be.
+It’s peaceful and calm.
+Most importantly, it’s safe – and anyone who deals with anxiety knows what a special and elusive thing that sense of safety can be.